ogrnz/feval/README.md

 ## Examples

 Those examples are here to illustrate how to use the package.
-For realistic examples, see `./examples`.

 Unconditional MGW example:

+The forecasts are equally good, on average, and hence have the same predictive ability.

 ```python
 import numpy as np